The moment Ron Coffin saw Ebor House, he was smitten.

 “It was for sale for a couple of years and a friend said I should see it.
 I saw it and said, ‘My God!’
 I fell absolutely in love with it.”

-The cobwebs hanging from the ceiling and spaces crammed with old contents.
+Cobwebs hung from the ceilings.
+The rooms were crammed with old contents.

 “What possessed you — to take on such a daunting task?”
 I asked.

 Ron, a single parent, has four children and a dog.
-He also ran his own business.
-But he had “a huge interest in Canada’s architectural heritage and how it fits into its time” and he loved both the house and its location in historic Bond Head in Newcastle, Ontario.
+He ran his own business.
+He also had “a huge interest in Canada’s architectural heritage and how it fits into its time”.

 “I made the common mistake of plastering the walls and painting, then realized the roof was leaking”, he said.
 “The house also needed all new plumbing, heating and wiring.
 So I had to rip out some of that work and start again.”

 Luckily, the seller still had the architectural drawings from 1867, the year Canada became a nation.
-(Construction started in 1868 and Ebor House was completed in 18 months.)
+(Construction on Ebor House started the following year.)
 Those drawings convinced Ron that he was on the right track.

-Some chandeliers and furniture – such as this Jacques & Hay sideboard on the right – were in the house in 1869.
-Ron bought other furnishings – including lighting, paintings, mirrors, and other furniture — after meticulous research.
+Fortunately, also, some chandeliers and furniture – such as this Jacques & Hay sideboard on the right – were still in the house, where they’d been since 1869.
+Ron bought other period furnishings – including lighting, paintings, mirrors, and other furniture — after meticulous research.

 Sometimes he felt like a detective trying to solve a mystery.

 The pantry doors were found in the barn.
 Old pennies were found under the lawn.
-The pennies, found together, likely fell from someone’s pocket during a picnic, Ron thinks.
+Ron thinks the pennies, found together, likely fell from someone’s pocket during a picnic.

-The more Ron learned, the better he understood how people lived in the late 1800’s and early 20th century.
+The more Ron learned, the better he understood how people lived in the late 1800’s and early 1900’s.

 “One thing I learned was how the double front doors were used.
 On days when the family was receiving guests, they’d open the outer door, while the inside door was closed.
 That would signal that visitors were welcome.”

-He also became deeply interested in the Farncombs, who built the house and lived here for more than 130 years.
-Theirs was a remarkable story of great success and happiness, as well as heartbreaking tragedy.
+Ron also became deeply interested in the Farncombs, who built the house and lived here for more than 130 years.
+He shared with me what he knew.